 - Return to the Cloud Proxy page in vRealize Operations Cloud to view the status of the cloud proxy you just installed.

 Option Description Name The name of the cloud proxy.
-IP The IP address of the cloud proxy VM in the vCenter Server.
-Status The status of the cloud proxy when connected.
-For example, the Online status is displayed when the VM is connected.
+IP The IP address of the cloud proxy.
+Status Status of the cloud proxy.
+For example, the Getting Online status is displayed for a few minutes when you add a new cloud proxy.
+Once the cloud proxy is connected to vRealize Operations Cloud, the status changes to Online.
+If the vRealize Operations Cloud is not connected, the Offline status is displayed.
 Cloud Accounts The number of cloud accounts that are created and associated with the cloud proxy.
 Other Accounts The number of accounts that are created and associated with the cloud proxy.
 Creation Date Installation date of the cloud proxy.

 - To view the accounts that are using this connection, click the Cloud Proxy.